Together, Let's Build Airline Retailing

 - Standard: Missing implementation guidance to drive standardization or missing features

-There are 9 blockers that have been captured to unlock TMC volume.
+There are 9 accelerators that have been captured to unlock TMC volume.

-If you have any feedback or potential solutions to any of the TMC Blockers, please share these through our feedback form
+If you have any feedback or potential solutions to any of the TMC Accelerators, please share these through our feedback form

 ⦿ Agreed solutions

 How to leverage standards enhancements in older versions?